github/docs/content/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-github-actions-for-github-enterprise-server.md

 {%- endif %}

+{%- ifversion ghes = 3.6 %}

+{% data reusables.actions.hardware-requirements-3.6 %}

+{% data variables.product.company_short %} measured maximum concurrency using multiple repositories, job duration of approximately 10 minutes, and 10 MB artifact uploads.
+You may experience different performance depending on the overall levels of activity on your instance.

+{% note %}

+**Note:** Beginning with {% data variables.product.prodname_ghe_server %} 3.5, {% data variables.product.company_short %}'s internal testing uses 3rd generation CPUs to better reflect a typical customer configuration.
+This change in CPU represents a small portion of the changes to performance targets in this version of {% data variables.product.prodname_ghe_server %}.

+{% endnote %}

+{%- endif %}

 If you plan to enable {% data variables.product.prodname_actions %} for the users of an existing instance, review the levels of activity for users and automations on the instance and ensure that you have provisioned adequate CPU and memory for your users.
 For more information about monitoring the capacity and performance of {% data variables.product.prodname_ghe_server %}, see "[Monitoring your appliance](/admin/enterprise-management/monitoring-your-appliance)."

 For more information about minimum hardware requirements for {% data variables.product.product_location %}, see the hardware considerations for your instance's platform.